carpentries-incubator/genome-mining/_episodes/02-antismash.md

   anti smash package can work with three different file formats GenBank,  FASTA and EMBL.

-GenBank consists of two main sections, annotation and a sequence.
-The annotation section begins at the "Locus" header and the sequence sections at the "origin" word
+1. GenBank format consists of two main sections, annotation and a sequence.
+The annotation section begins at the "Locus" header and the sequence sections at the "origin" word.
+Finally, the end section can be recognized due to the mark "//".

+1. Fasta format consists of one line which starts with a ">" sign, followed by a textual description of sequence.
+Since it is not part of the official of the format, softwre can choose to ignore this, when it is present.
+One or more lines containing the sequences itself.

+### FASTA format example
+---
+>BTBSCRYR
+tgcaccaaacatgtctaaagctggaaccaaaattactttctttgaagacaaaaactttca
+aggccgccactatgacagcgattgcgactgtgcagatttccacatgtacctgagccgctg
+caactccatcagagtggaaggaggcacctgggctgtgtatgaaaggcccaattttgctgg
+gtacatgtacatcctaccccggggcgagtatcctgagtaccagcactggatgggcctcaa
+cgaccgcctcagctcctgcagggctgttcacctgtctagtggaggccagtataagcttca
+gatctttgagaaaggggattttaatggtcagatgcatgagaccacggaagactgcccttc
+catcatggagcagttccacatgcgggaggtccactcctgtaaggtgctggagggcgcctg
+gatcttctatgagctgcccaactaccgaggcaggcagtacctgctggacaagaaggagta
+ccggaagcccgtcgactggggtgcagcttccccagctgtccagtctttccgccgcattgt
+ggagtgatgatacagatgcggccaaacgctggctggccttgtcatccaaataagcattat
+aaataaaacaattggcatgc
+---

 Output options: